Skip to content

 Grenfell Tower

-In 2017, as I was flying in a Tiger Moth to Normandy, to commemorate the D-day Landings, I was unexpectedly choked.
+In 2017, as I was flying in a Tiger Moth to Normandy to commemorate the D-day Landings, I was unexpectedly choked.
 North of London, we had flown into a thick layer of smoke, which was issuing from the Grenfell Tower Disaster (photo).
 The experience was less horrific than the event, which was a catastrophe both for the victims, and also for the construction industry.
-I have noted the progressive tightening of planning and building regulations, the reduction in the number of SMEs in the sector, and where I had known the institutions; both educational and professional, to possess virtues of egalite and fraternite, a new stance of authority and control has emerged.
-Grenfell has catalysed and accelerated these changes.
-An ever expanding policy regime is giving rise to a tyranny of consultants, each touting their particular specialism, each making it ever more difficult for any individual to have a complete picture of a project.
-Bound by their charters, the professional institutions operate essentially as policing authorities working on behalf of the public i.e. corporations.
-This is one thing to celebrate, as standards define my standing as a professional; I benefit from those standards being upheld.
-It is quite another thing to face this enforcement, as I was soon to find out.
+Through my career I have witnessed the progressive tightening of planning legislation and building regulations, and a reduction in the number of SMEs in the sector.
+Where I had known the institutions; both educational and professional, to possess virtues of egalite and fraternite, I have seen them have retreat from social functions, and advance in their roles as guarantors and enforces of standards.
+Grenfell has significantly catalysed and accelerated these changes, leading to the new Building Safety Act.
+This expanding policy regime is leading to a tyranny of consultants, which makes it ever more difficult for any individual to hold a complete picture of a project in their mind.
+I ask; how is this buck-passing positive for the joined-up oversight of projects, and therefore their safety?
+This exact question is the outcome of the Grenfell Enquiry.